-- employment discrimination based on race, color, religion, sex, and national origin, as well as racial profiling, diversity, and multicultural and gender sensitivity

 - Campus Connect, with focus on identifying, connecting with, and supporting students/ community members in crisis or distress, as well as engagement skills, empathetic listening, knowledge of campus resources, and how to facilitate referrals to professional resources

 - Clery Act

 - Ethics

 - Crime prevention

 - Access control

-- Nonviolent crisis intervention, understanding behavioral levels that contribute to the development of a crisis and how to mitigate a crisis through identifying elements of communication, such as verbal, nonverbal, paraverbal, and proxemics
+- Nonviolent crisis intervention, understanding behavioral levels that contribute to the

+development of a crisis and how to mitigate a crisis through identifying elements of

+communication, such as verbal, nonverbal, paraverbal, and proxemics

 - University and public safety policies and procedures

+- Vistelar Conflict Management for Campus Public Safety teaches the fundamentals of point-of-impact conflict management tactics (non-escalation, de-escalation, and crisis intervention).
+It is designed specifically for security professionals working in higher education who directly interact with students and the public.
+This course was developed in partnership with the International Association of Campus Law Enforcement Administrators (IACLEA).

 - Active shooter/situational awareness

 - CPR/AED and Stop the Bleed

-- Narcan opiate overdose response for supervisors
+- Opiate overdose and response for supervisors

 - Arrest and use of force policy

 - Report writing

-The Division of Campus Operations is responsible for the patrol dispatch of Public Safety Officers, as well as day-to-day Public Safety operations.
+The Division of Campus Operations is responsible for the patrol dispatch of Public Safety Officers, as well as day-to-day Public Safety operations. •